IjzerenHein/famous-map/docs/MapStateModifier.md

 **Returns**

-*Object*,  render spec for this StateModifier, including the
+*Object*,  render spec for this MapStateModifier, including the